-Below we summed up some of the walks – mainly from HUT to HUT walks – we made in the SOUTHERN FRENCH ALPS and the ITALIAN ALPI MARITTIME.
+Below we have summed up some of the walks – mainly from HUT to HUT walks – we made in the SOUTHERN FRENCH ALPS and the ITALIAN ALPI MARITTIME.
 This over a few years in which our children were not that keen anymore on joining us and rightfully chose instead to do a summer sports camp in the mountain resort of Allos.
 (Now they have grown older they have rediscovered the beauty and tranquility of the mountains and gladly join us again!)

 Although we did not note down details at the time, we just want to give you some wonderful walks we did and some comments about them.
 This because the Queyras and the Mercantour are just stunning places to hike!
 The Southern Alps are – luckily- a bit difficult to reach by car so need some extra effort but therefore they remain quite deserted and beautiful!

 And they enjoy 300 days of sunshine per year!
 And few or no ski lifts nor bulldozered descents carved into their slopes spoiling the views!

 And when you are in the region:

 • don’t forget to visit Barcelonnette located just between the Queyras and the Mercantour, just after Col de Vars.

 • Look up Restaurant le Pratois in le Pra, a deserted village (“hameau “) a little north of St Dalmas le Selvage on the D64.
 (About where the trail to the Refuge and Lac de Vens starts)

 • And cycle up the Col des Champs between Colmar and St Martin d’Entraunes!
 You have the road all to yourself!
 And if wanted you can continue doing the beautiful ascent of the Col de la Cayolle from the south.